AdrLBallesteros/MapSWAT/README.md

 <img src="resources/images/1.PNG" alt="1" width="300">
 </p>

-> **MapSWAT v3.0**: This is the standard version of MapSWAT.
-Users can import their own raster maps and prepare them in QSWAT or QSWAT+ format.
+> **MapSWAT v3.0**: This is the Standard version of MapSWAT.
+Users can import their own raster maps and prepare them in SWAT or SWAT+ format.

-> **MapSWAT GEE**: This is the connected to [Google Earth Engine (GEE)](https://earthengine.google.com/) version of MapSWAT.
-Users must first sign up for a GEE account and install the GEE plugin from QGIS repository.
+> **MapSWAT GEE**: This is the Connected to [Google Earth Engine (GEE)](https://earthengine.google.com/) version of MapSWAT.
+Users must first sign up for a GEE account and install the GEE plugin from the QGIS repository.

 2. Before going to the selected MapSWAT version, users also have to indicate a path to save the MapSWAT folder.